-- 1 Open the cover of the battery bay (1). - 2 Insert the battery pack (2) with the text facing up into the battery bay.
-Make sure to leave the end of the transparent strip outside the battery bay when inserting the battery.
+- 1 Open the cover of the battery bay (1). - 2 Insert the battery pack (2) into the battery bay, with the text facing upwards.
+Make sure you leave the end of the transparent strip outside the battery bay when inserting the battery.
 The strip enables you to remove the battery later on.

-- 3 Close the cover of the battery bay until it clicks. - Mhen the computer is directly connected to AC power and has a battery pack inserted in the battery bay, it uses power from the AC outlet.
+- 3 Close the cover of the battery bay until it clicks. - Men the computer is directly connected to AC power and has a battery pack inserted in the battery bay, it uses power from the AC outlet.